AxisCommunications/acap-documentation/CONTRIBUTING.md

 ## Open a pull request

-To allow developers without write access to contribute, Github recommends using [forks][aboutforks].
+To allow developers without write access to contribute, GitHub recommends using [forks][aboutforks].

 ### Work with the change locally